acaprojects/edge-ts/README.md

 });
 ```

-Or if you're happy with the defaults, just the path to the asssembly:
+Or, if you're happy with the defaults, just the path to the asssembly:

 ```typescript
 const test = async<string, string>('MyAssembly.dll');